solargrammars/solargrammars.github.io/_drafts/color-gates.md

   - word level vectors initialized with Glove (gating-glove)

-Lets take a look at the results from this five models and see what interesting stuff we can get.
+Let's take a look at the results from this five models and see what interesting stuff we can get.

 Something important to notice is that models that combine